bcgov/parks-adventure-mobile/README.md

 npm run build-dev-android
 ```

-and one allows us to creat a build under the `Prod` release channel:
+and one allows us to create a build under the `Prod` release channel:

 ```bash
 # Build a standalone IPA for your project, signed and ready for submission to